GeneralUseAcc/Lab1_Group1/README.md

 **Date:**      January 23rd, 2025
 **Authors:**   Spiro Kontossoros, Nathan Sheldrake

-**Description:** A secure password generator that allows the user to determine their prefered password length and prefered number of different characters (letters, numbers, special punctuation characters)

 ## Objective

 Create a Python program that generates a secure random password based on user input.
 The password must meet specific length and character distribution requirements.